GSA/ficam-playbooks/_piv/1_piv_intro.md

       href: '#what-systems-should-use-piv'
     - text: Where can I find the Standards?
       href: '#where-can-i-find-the-standards'
-    - text: Where can I find the Standards?
+    - text: How can I test a PIV card?
-      href: '#where-can-i-find-the-standards'
+      href: '#how-can-i-test-a-piv-card'
 ---

 These **Personal Identity Verification (PIV)** Guides are intended to help you implement common PIV configurations at your organization.
 These guides are [open source]({{ site.repourl }}){:target="_blank"} and a _work in progress_ and we [welcome contributions](../../contribute/) from our colleagues.